k0staa/k0staa.github.io/_posts/2020-04-10-quarkus-vs-spring.markdown

 - Start in JVM (dev mode) - just run `./gradlew quarkusDev`.
 This mode is made for development and it has **hot reload** turn on by default.
 - Build the application uber-JAR and run so that it use JVM.
 You can build uber JAR using `./gradlew clean build -x test -Dquarkus.package.uber-jar=true` command and run builded JAR with `java -jar ./build/QuarkusSimpleAPI-1.0.0-SNAPSHOT-runner.jar`.
 I ommited tests because the only ones that I created are integration tests and applciation need to be up and running before.
 - Native build (using Docker) - I prepared docker configuration in order to simplify build process.
 You can use `./build_native.sh` script from QuarkusSimpleAPI project dir and then `./run_native.sh` script.
 - Native (without docker).
-You need to install GrallVM and run `./gradlew clean build -Dquarkus.package.type=native` and you can run `QuarkusSimpleAPI-1.0.0-SNAPSHOT-runner` as normal application.
+You need to install GrallVM and run `./gradlew clean build -x test -Dquarkus.package.type=native` and you can run `QuarkusSimpleAPI-1.0.0-SNAPSHOT-runner` as normal application.

 With Spring Boot project we have two options.
-You can simply run `./gradlew bootRun` or build JAR using `./gradlew build` command and then run it using: `java -jar ./build/SpringSimpleAPI-1.0.0-SNAPSHOT.jar`
+You can simply run `./gradlew bootRun` or build JAR using `./gradlew build -x test` command and then run it using: `java -jar ./build/SpringSimpleAPI-1.0.0-SNAPSHOT.jar`

 **To run everything** you can use `docker-compose up` command in project root directory.
-It runs Quarkus app both in native and JVM mode, Spring Boot app and H2 in separate container.
+It runs Quarkus application, both in native and JVM mode, Spring Boot app and H2 in separate container.

-**Remember** to setup connection address to H2 database in both projects property file.
-If you run projects not as docker containers please change `quarkus-vs-spring-h2` addres to `localhost`.

 If you run the applications, you will immediately see the difference in the start time of each version.
-But it's time to run deep dive into preformance tests :smirk:.
+But it's time to run deep dive into tests :smirk:.

-### Testing performance
+### Tests
-To make testing easier, I added an 'Dockerfile' with the [wrk](https://github.com/wg/wrk/) tool that I will be using to test performance.
-If you want to run tests by yourself first you should build image using `test-scripts/perfBuildDocker.sh` and then you can run any test scripts (scripts are prefixed with `perf`).
-I set the connection pool size for both applications to min 10, max 100.

 #### Application launch time
 - Test conditions: I run applications one at a time in docker containers with the H2 container already running.
-The values are taken from the application log, both give the start time.
+The values are taken from the application log.
 - Number of attempts: 11
 - Results:
 ~~~